neroIJN/Wallet-application/README.md

 # Wallet-application

+How to run server
-# npm install in the Server folder
+# execute "npm install" in the Server folder
-# npm install in the Client->Walletapplication folder
+# execute "npm run dev" in the Server folder
 # Server PORT is 5000

+How to run server
+# execute "npm install" in the Client/Wallet-application folder
+# execute "npm run dev" in the Client/Wallet-application folder
-# client folder is 5173
+# Server PORT is 5173